MinhKhangTran/next-mongo-vok-app-v2/README.md

 7. User can mark them as favorite ✅
 8. User can search for vocabularies ~~and filter~~ ✅
 9. Pagination✅
-10. Do some SEO Stuffs and 404 page
+10. Do some SEO Stuffs and 404 page✅
 11. Lauch on Vercel ✅
     - add db into next.config.js ✅
     - deploy app ✅